 The Financial Statements are general purpose financial statements which have been prepared in accordance with Australian Accounting Standards adopted by the Australian Accounting Standards Board ("AASB") and the Corporations Act 2001.
-For the purpose of preparing the financial statements, and in accordance with AASB 1054, the Bank is a for-profit entity.
+For the purpose of preparing the financial statements, the Bank is a for-profit entity.